-Our carefully planned progression of experiences compliments and reinforces the spiritual, moral, social and cultural development of our children to enable them to become respectful and responsible citizens, well equipped for the 21st century.
+Our carefully planned progression of experiences complements and reinforces the spiritual, moral, social and cultural development of our children to enable them to become respectful and responsible citizens, well equipped for the 21st Century.

 At Christ the King Roman Catholic Primary School, we nurture pupils’ SMSC development through our unique and special catholic character, collective worship and Christian values.
 It is within this framework that we teach the importance of British Values as we draw upon the example of Jesus and His welcome and inclusion of all.
 We provide an education that focuses on the development of the whole person, celebrating individuality and differences and working together with other communities.

 The following outlines our curriculum at Christ the King Primary School.
 Our schemes of work set out the knowledge and understanding that we have organised for each class year group and key stages.
 We aim to deliver an inclusive, broad, robust and creative curriculum, which provides our children with experiences that inspire and challenge learning.

 Our cross-curricular topics are planned using a ‘Mantle of the Expert’ and 'Tinkology for Learning' approach to promote a pleasure in learning.
 We also encourage our pupils to participate in a range of extra-curricular activities, in particular sport and dance, and are proud of our many achievements in these areas.
 Our carefully planned progression of experiences complements and reinforces the spiritual, moral, social and cultural development of children to enable them to become respectful and responsible citizens.
 It not only broadens out all children’s horizons but also enriches all communities.